slowproj/slowdash/docs/DataBinding.md

   - Data can be a time-series of scalars
   - Data can be a time-series of histograms, graphs, tables, or trees
 <p>
-- For data not explicitly bound for time-stamps, the time-series data can contain single element with a time-stamp of "neutral" or "current".
+- For data not explicitly bound for time-stamps, the time-series data can contain a single element with a time-stamp of "neutral" or "current".
   - The "neutral" timestamp matches with any data request time intervals.
   - The "current" timestamp matches only if the data request includes the current time.
   - Therefore data storages can contain data without time-stamps.
 Examples are: